Uvacoder/aaa-notes-md-collect2/node/node.md

 #### poll phase

+All of the syncronouses javascript operations will be executed here

 It has two main functionalities

 1. Calculating how long it should block and poll for I/O, then
 2. Processing events in the poll queue.

 When the event loop enters the poll phase and